- Vivian Teo

-Taking kids to Universal Studios Singapore?
-10 must-knows this pandemic
+(UPDATED) Taking kids to Universal Studios Singapore?
+Here are 10 must-knows

-Despite shorter operating hours and not all rides being available, Universal Studios Singapore at Resorts World Sentosa still makes for an enjoyable vacation-like escape for kids and adults this pandemic.
+Despite shorter ride operating hours and not all experiences being available, Universal Studios Singapore at Resorts World Sentosa still makes for an enjoyable vacation-like escape for kids and adults.

 We've been thinking of taking our kids to Universal Studios Singapore at Resorts World Sentosa for the longest time - the last we had been there was in 2017 when our girls were 5 and 7 years old.
-Now at 9 and 11 years old, I feel they are at the age when they would really be able to appreciate the rides there.
-But we've been hesitating because since the pandemic started, USS' opening hours have been shortened and I had heard on some days the ride queues are really long.
-The long queues aside, going to crowded places is a definite no-no for us during the pandemic.
+Now at 9 and 11 years old (Update: They are 10 and 12 years old!), I feel they are at the age when they would really be able to appreciate the rides there.

-So if you're taking your kids to USS, here are ten things you need to know.
-Do note that USS' operation hours do change with COVID-19 restriction changes in Singapore.
-What you read here is up-to-date as of time of writing but do check the RWS website for the latest updates before you go!
+So if you're taking your kids to USS, here are 10 things you need to know.
+What you read here is up-to-date as at time of writing but do check the RWS website for the latest updates before you go!

 1) What are the opening hours?